 This course is an introduction to the concepts of architectural construction theory.
 The student is introduced to the fundamentals of construction practices and materials used in building foundations, floors, walls, roofs, and associated components.
+PRE or COREQUISITE: CAD 139

 CAD 139 2D CAD CREDITS: 3